rambly/ZeldaClassic-zscript-docs/2.53.2/docs/link.md

 ---

-### Press Functions
+### Link->Press* Booleans

+!!! hint
 	The following Press\* boolean values return true if the player activated the corresponding button, analog stick, or key **starting this frame**.
 Writing to this variable simulates the **first** frame of input of that referenced button, analog stick, or key.

 bool PressStart
 :	* ZASM Instruction: `INPUTPRESSSTART`